GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/buckleyLeverett/Example.rst

 **Context**

 In this example, we simulate a CO2 core flood experiment representing immiscible transport of two-phase flow (CO2 and water) through porous media `(Ekechukwu et al., 2022) <https://arxiv.org/pdf/2203.05021.pdf>`__.
-This problem is solved using the multiphase flow solver in GEOSX to obtain the temporal evolution of saturation along the flow direction, and verified against the Buckley-Leverett analytical solutions `(Buckley and Leverett, 1942;  <https://onepetro.org/TRANS/article/146/01/107/161720/Mechanism-of-Fluid-Displacement-in-Sands>`__ `Arabzai and Honma, 2013)  <http://bulletin.soe.u-tokai.ac.jp/english_vol38/20_25.pdf>`__.
+This problem is solved using the multiphase flow solver in GEOS to obtain the temporal evolution of saturation along the flow direction, and verified against the Buckley-Leverett analytical solutions `(Buckley and Leverett, 1942;  <https://onepetro.org/TRANS/article/146/01/107/161720/Mechanism-of-Fluid-Displacement-in-Sands>`__ `Arabzai and Honma, 2013)  <http://bulletin.soe.u-tokai.ac.jp/english_vol38/20_25.pdf>`__.

 **Input file**